Ali Mardan Khan: Career

 Ali Mardan Khan experienced a meteoric rise in Mughal government, becoming a member with important responsibilities and a highly favoured noble of Shah Jahan.
 By the year 1643, he had become the highest ranked in the Mughal nobility by reaching a rank of 7000 zat (infantry) and 7000 sowar.
 He was also honoured with the title Amir al-Umara (lord of the lords).
 Early in his tenure (1638) he was appointed governor of Kashmir; he was later additionally appointed to the Punjab, and finally was moved to a strategic position as governor of Kabul, which he held until his death.

 In 1657, Ali Mardan Khan fell ill and died due to a pandemic in the Indian subcontinent.
 He was buried in the tomb of his mother, today the Tomb of Ali Mardan Khan.

 Family

 Ali Mardan Khan's son Ibrahim Khan II was married to the daughter of Yahya Khan, the son of Said Khan Bahadur.
+His other sons were Abdullah Beg, Ishaq Beg and Ismail Beg.
+The latter two were appointed as commander of 1500 with 800 horse, and were killed fighting for prince Dara Shikoh at the Battle of Samugarh.
 One of his daughters was married to Faizullah Khan, the son of Zain Khan Koka.
-Another, Sahibji, was married to Amir Khan Mir Miran, the Subahdar of Kabul, and ran the administration of Kabul effectively when her husband died without selecting successor until new governor was appointed.
+Another daughter, Sahibji, was married to Amir Khan Mir Miran, the Subahdar of Kabul, and ran the administration of Kabul effectively when her husband died without selecting successor until new governor was appointed.
 Ali Mardan Khan's other daughters were also wed into prominent Iranian families.